Stephen S. Wu

 - Peloton Technology, Inc.

-- Serves as outside general counsel for UBIC North America, Inc., covering compliance, data security, privacy, Big Data, electronic discovery, and corporate governance matters.
+- Serves as outside general counsel for numerous technology companies, covering compliance, data security, privacy, Big Data, electronic discovery, and corporate governance matters.

 - Updates public key infrastructure policy documents (certification practice statements, certificate policies, and related agreements) for a number of clients in support of their secure electronic commerce initiatives.